shivakrishnak/react-tutorial/react.md

 #### State
 - We can keep state in the components
 - State is useful if we have data that keeps changing.
 Just like object in Java
+- State is internal to an object.
+It is kept inside the object.
+It changes with time and behaviour

+#### Properties
+- we will use if we want to send configuration data
+- Like the color, size, units, currency
+- Properties should be treated as immutable